KarimHassanieh/openFoam-DarcySolver/README.md

 # OpenFoam-DarcySolver
-This is an OpenFoam Solver to solve the Darcy Equation for velocity and Pressure This is inspired guided from the tutorial of "Introduction to open-source computational fluid dynamics using OpenFOAM®" by Cyprien Soulaine technology.
+This is an OpenFoam Solver to solve the Darcy Equation for Velocity and Pressure This is inspired & guided from the tutorial of "Introduction to open-source computational fluid dynamics using OpenFOAM®" by Cyprien Soulaine technology.

 The Solver in a homogenous Porous Meduim is Darcy Foam.